-When the SPEAKER SETUP menu first appears, the on-screen cursor ▶ will be at the top of the list of speaker positions, pointing toward the LEFT/RIGHT line, which sets the configuration for the front left and right speakers.
-If you wish to make a change to the front speakers' configuration, press the ◀▶ Buttons 5 so that either LARGE or SMALL appears, matching the appropriate description from the definitions shown above.
+Begin the speaker setup process by making certain that the cursor is pointing toward the LEFT/RIGHT line, which sets the configuration for the front left and right speakers.
+If you wish to make a change to the front speakers' configuration, press the ◀/▶ Buttons 5 so that either LARGE or SMALL appears, matching the appropriate description from the definitions shown above.